darth-sagar/NavDrive/stage_3_Implementation/Docs/README.md

 2. Upload the Arduino sketch to handle serial communication and motor control
 3. Use the Arduino IDE or command line to upload the sketch:
    - Ensure the Arduino is set to listen on Serial at baud rate: **115200**
+   - Ensure Serial communication is established (e.g., `/dev/ttyUSB0`)
    - Arduino sketch snippet - [`Arduino.ino`](../Arduino_code/Arduino.ino)
-3. Ensure the Arduino is set to listen on the correct serial port
+4. Ensure the Arduino is set to listen on the correct serial port

 ---